arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 _Mobile Services Diagram_

-This hands-on lab shows you how to add a cloud-based backend service to an HTML app using Windows Azure Mobile Services.
+This hands-on lab shows you how to add a cloud-based backend service to an HTML app using Microsoft Azure Mobile Services.
 You will create both a new mobile service and a simple To do list app that stores app data in the new mobile service.
 Also you will perform server side validations and user authentication using Mobile Services features.

 <a name="Objectives"></a>
 ### Objectives ###